Magnetic/pool/README.md

 # Pool

 A  thread safe connection pool for any kinds of connections.
-It enforces blocking on the get requests when the pool is exhausted
+It enforces blocking on the get requests when the pool is exhausted.
-Additionally it provides an http client adapter which behaves like regular go http.Client but uses a pool of http.Client instances underneath.
-Additional adapters can be built for other types of connections using this pattern
+Additionally it provides an http client adapter which behaves like a regular http.Client but uses a pool of http.Client instances underneath.
+Additional adapters can be built for other types of connections using this pattern.

 ## Install and Usage